Under Construction

 - David Hume and the Empiricists

-- Immanual Kant - Reason
+- Immanuel Kant - Reason

 - Schopenhauer and Hegel